 The Douro region is the third oldest protected wine region in the world.
 However the wines have not until recently gained a reputation of being good quality wines.
 Instead its fame, evolving since the early 1700s, was based on the practice of stopping the wine fermantation process by adding a neutral grape spirit (aguardente).
-The residual sugar was left in the wine and the alcohol content was enhanced.
-The process then included aging on barrels, stored in warehouses or caves in Porto – hence the name of port wine.
+The residual sugar left in the wine enhanced the alcohol content.
+The process then included ageing on barrels, stored in warehouses or caves in Porto – hence the name of port wine.

 It was the British demand which stimulated the production of port wine.
 Normal wine did not stand the sea voyages well, and French wine was at times difficult to attain for political reasons.
 The fortified wine of Portugal was perfect, and consequently a number of British companies set up their business here in Porto, lending their names to the brands we today reckon as among the most famous, like Cockburn, Graham, Offley, Sandeman and Taylor.

 We naturally did what most visitors do, visit a wine producer in the Gaia district for a tour and tasting.
 The Ramos Pinto is not one of the oldest, established in 1880, but undoubtedly with some of the finest posters of them all.
 Of course, their tawny, ruby and white ports were all very good for the palate.